jwodder/versioningit/docs/writing-methods.rst

 If a user-supplied parameter to a method is invalid, the method should raise a `versioningit.errors.ConfigError`.
-If a method is passed a parameter that it does not recognize, it should ignore it.
+If a method is passed a parameter that it does not recognize, it should ignore it (though it may log a warning).

 If you choose to store your custom methods in your :file:`setup.py`, be sure to place the call to `setup()` under an ``if __name__ == "__main__":`` guard so